-Djokovic Surprises ATP And NHL Stars In Ball Hockey Game
+When Djokovic Surprised ATP And NHL Stars In Ball Hockey Game

 Serbian tries his hand at Canada’s national game

 Novak Djokovic knows the Roger Cup Centre Court inside and out.
-On Sunday, the three-time champion returned to those familiar confines, but in a different context.
+The Serbian returned to those familiar confines in 2016, but in a different context.

 The organisers did not take it easy on the World No. 1, putting him on the spot by making him immediately take a penalty shot, which the goaltender saved.
 A second attempt beat the netminder, but hit the crossbar and narrowly stayed outside of the goal.